AUTHORS

 MIMEI OGAWA (1882–1961) is one of Japan’s best-known children’s writers, sometimes called the “Japanese Hans Christian Andersen.”
 “Sleepy Town,” which appeared in vol. 2 of Monkey Business in a translation by James Dorsey, was first published in 1914, in a journal called The Japanese Boy.

 YŌKO OGAWA (b.
-1962) is, with Hiromi Kawakami, one of the most highly regarded novelists in Japan.
+1962) is one of the most highly regarded Japanese novelists.
 Translations of her work have appeared in the New Yorker and A Public Space, among others.
 Four of her books have been translated into English, all by Stephen Snyder, including The Housekeeper and the Professor and Revenge: Eleven Dark Tales.
 “The Tale of the House of Physics” and “Boys and Girls,” translated by Ted Goossen, appeared in vols.
 1 and 6 of Monkey Business; “A Peddler of Tears,” translated by Sam Bett, appeared in vol. 7.

 KANOKO OKAMOTO (1889–1939) was a poet and novelist known for her rich use of language.
 Influenced by her older brother’s classmate Jun’ichirō Tanizaki and the poet Akiko Yosano, she started contributing tanka to magazines when she was seventeen.
 With Yosano, in 1911 she became one of the first contributors to Seitō (Bluestockings), an early feminist journal.
 After publishing four tanka anthologies, she became a novelist, starting with a novella about the last days of Akutagawa Ryūnosuke (Tsuru wa yamiki, 1936).
 “Portrait of an Old Geisha” (1938), translated by Cody Poulton, was published in the Oxford Book of Japanese Short Stories, edited by Ted Goossen.
 Her novella A Riot of Goldfish (1937) was translated by Keith Vincent.
 Her story “Sushi,” translated by David Boyd, appears in MONKEY, vol. 2.